gruntwork-io/docs/_docs-sources/pipelines/hello-world/index.md

 ## Generating code

-Next, you’ll write the IaC and GitHub Actions workflow code required to run Gruntwork Pipelines.
+In this section, you’ll generate the IaC and GitHub Actions workflow code required to run Gruntwork Pipelines using our Bootstrap GitHub Action Workflow included in your repository that was generated with the Gruntwork template repos.

-Rather than copy & pasting this code from documentation, we're going to generate the code using the GitHub Actions Bootstrap Workflows included with the template repos.

 ### Infrastructure-pipelines